-We currently estimate that we will use the net proceeds from this offering, together with our existing cash, cash equivalents and marketable securities, as follows:
+We currently estimate that we will use the net proceeds from this offering, together with our existing cash and cash equivalents, as follows:

-- § approximately \$ million to complete our three planned Phase 3 clinical trials and seek regulatory approval of A-101 for the treatment of SK; - § approximately \$ million to fund continued research and development of A-101 for the treatment of common warts, including the completion of our planned Phase 2 clinical trials for this indication; and - the remainder to fund other research and development activities, including the development of A-102 for the treatment of SK and common warts, as well as for working capital and other general corporate purposes, including to pursue our strategy to in-license or acquire additional drug candidates, although we have no agreements or commitments for any specific acquisitions or in-licenses as of the date of this prospectus.
+- § approximately \$ million to complete our three planned Phase 3 clinical trials and seek regulatory approval of A-101 for the treatment of SK; - § approximately \$ million to fund continued research and development of A-101 for the treatment of common warts, including the completion of our planned Phase 2 clinical trials for this indication; and - the remainder to fund other research and development activities, including the development of A-102 for the treatment of SK and common warts and the development of A-201 and A-301 for the treatment of AA, as well as for working capital and other general corporate purposes, including to pursue our strategy to in-license or acquire additional drug candidates, although we have no agreements or commitments for any specific acquisitions or in-licenses as of the date of this prospectus.

-This expected use of net proceeds from this offering and our existing cash, cash equivalents and marketable securities represents our intentions based upon our current plans and business conditions, which could change in the future as our plans and business conditions evolve.
+This expected use of net proceeds from this offering and our existing cash and cash equivalents represents our intentions based upon our current plans and business conditions, which could change in the future as our plans and business conditions evolve.
 The amounts and timing of our actual expenditures may vary significantly depending on numerous factors, including the progress of our development, the status of and results from clinical trials, as well as any collaborations that we may enter into with third parties for our drug candidates, and any unforeseen cash needs.